Skip to content

 Aix-en-Provence (20 minutes by car), Bouches-du-Rhône

 Château de Fonscolombe is an 18th-century Relais and Châteaux five-star estate around 20 minutes from Aix-en-Provence in Provence-Alpes-Côte d'Azur, with six classified reception rooms, a Cour d'Honneur, and an on-site chapel.
-Its package follows an accommodation-led model across named stages: a Welcome Party, the Wedding Day, and a Brunch and Pool Party, with sole use of the château and grounds, accommodation for up to 110 sleeping, tourist tax, and a daily gourmet breakfast.
-Fifty bedrooms sleep 110 and the estate hosts up to 140 seated on a 2-night minimum.
-Package pricing is confirmed on enquiry.
+Its package follows an accommodation-led model across named stages: a Welcome Party, the Wedding Day, and a Brunch and Pool Party, with sole use of the château and grounds, accommodation for the party, tourist tax, and a daily gourmet breakfast.

 Why We Love It